Lordsburg, New Mexico: Lordsburg Municipal Airport

-In December 1938, the Lordsburg Municipal Airport (KLSB) began operation.
-It was the first airport in New Mexico.
+The Lordsburg Municipal Airport (KLSB) began operations in the mid-1920s and was the first airport in New Mexico.
+Initially the airfield was a cleared parcel of land where pilots could take off and land in any direction.
+Dirt runways were later constructed.
 In 1927, Lordsburg was one of the stops on Charles Lindbergh's transcontinental Spirit of Saint Louis air tour.
-In the early 1950s the airport was served by the original Frontier Airlines (1950–1986) which flew DC-3s on a route from El Paso to Phoenix that included stops at Las Cruces, Deming, and Lordsburg, as well as Clifton, Safford, and Tucson, Arizona.
-It is owned by the City of Lordsburg and is southeast, about one mile outside the city limits.
+In the early 1950s the airport was served by the original Frontier Airlines (1950–1986), which flew DC-3s on a route from El Paso to Phoenix that included stops at Las Cruces, Deming, and Lordsburg, as well as Clifton, Safford, and Tucson, Arizona.
+In the mid-1970s one runway had to be relocated to permit the construction of Interstate 10 around Lordsburg and a new paved runway was then constructed.
+The airport is owned by the City of Lordsburg and is southeast, about one mile outside the city limits.

 World War II

 Lordsburg held as many as 1,500 Japanese Americans in a Japanese American internment camp operated by the U.S. Army during World War II.
 On July 27, 1942, shortly after the Lordsburg Internment Camp was opened, Private First Class Clarence Burleson, a sentry at the facility, allegedly shot two Japanese American internees under questionable circumstances.
 One of the victims, Hirota Isomura, apparently died instantly.
 The other, Toshiro Kobata, died before dawn.
 After a military investigation and court-martial, Burleson was found to have lawfully killed the two men.
 The camp operated until July 1943.
 The incident inspired an episode of the new Hawaii 5-0 series, "Ho'oani Makuakane", Episode 4/9 (original air date December 13, 2013).

 The camp at Lordsburg also held captured German and Italian soldiers.